djessemoody/cfb/README.md

 1. A preseason ranking of all FBS teams is randomly generated.
 2. Win/losses are read in for each week thus far in the season.
-3. Teams are then ranked for this iteration based on the following:
-* If a team wins against a lower ranked team, nothing happens.
-* If a team wins against a higher ranked team, the higher team moves down and the lower teams moves up.
+3. Teams are then ranked for this iteration based on the following.
+If a team wins against a lower ranked team, nothing happens.
+If a team wins against a higher ranked team, the higher team moves down and the lower teams moves up.
 The higher team moves down the difference in ranks divided by 4; the lower team moves up the difference in rank divided by 4.
 In both cases they can't move more than 25 spots per win/loss.
-* If a team loses to an FCS team they go to the bottom that week.
+If a team loses to an FCS team they go to the bottom that week.
 4. After the above movement occurs for all weeks, the rankings for this iteration are saved.